Asthestarsfalll/ExCore/README.md

 !channel = "$Block.last_conv.out_channels"
 ```

-This way requsts you to define such methods or attributes in target class and can not pass arguments.
+This way requests you to define such methods or attributes in target class and can not pass arguments.
 So `ExCore` provides `ConfigArgumentHook`.

 ```python
 class ConfigArgumentHook(node, enabled)